janwilmake/x-cli/README.md

 More CLI

-- `xy history [n]` to get the latest thread (or multiple) and read through it as markdown (also seeing all comments)
+- `xy history` to get the latest thread (or multiple) and read through it as markdown (also seeing all comments)
-- `xy ship ...` to send a tweet but also ship changes to git with the same tweet.
-- `xy snap` to make a screenshot
-- `xy ./path.png ...` to upload photo/video with comment, or turn a text file into a thread, or add a link to a file!
+- `xy ./path.png [message]` to upload photo/video with comment, or turn a text file into a thread, or add a link to a file!
-- Maybe can even do line number annotations and have it make screenshots of these sections.
-That'd be a killer feature. `xy ./path.ts:10-20 ...`
 - `xy yap` to record, transcribe, send
 - `xy find` to find relevant tweets from the cli and show them as numbered threads, allowing easy responding (uses `forgithub.threads`)
-- Features to improve tweets further somehow, e.g. based on relevant files, auto-tagging people, etc.
-- `xy prompt` to allow AI to write/suggest the tweet (in different ways, e.g. based on changes - cc https://tweetgit.com https://x.com/dzhohola)
-- someone like https://x.com/yagiznizipli posts all PRs on X and that also kinda works but X wants X. branch detection is definitely required to determine the thread!

 Monetisation

-- For free users, add advertisement to second message of a thread.
+- Max 5 tweets per day for free users (to be increased to ±20)
-- Charge $0.05 per tweet for paid users, pay as you go. someone like me that ships and tweets 50+ times daily, that's $75 per month.
+- Charge $0.10 per tweet for paid users, pay as you go. someone like me that ships and tweets 50+ times daily, that's $150 per month.